 The first meeting took place in the vibrant city of Liverpool, and brought together UK based and international experts on theoretical developments in the dark matter research field, as well as experimentalists working on exciting new detection technologies, including quantum devices and exotic states of matter.

-Durham, a historic and vibrant city in the Northeast of England, is renowned for its picturesque beauty and rich cultural heritage.
-It is home to Durham University, a prestigious institution known for its world-class research and academic excellence.
-The university, with its stunning collegiate system and ancient architecture, notably the iconic Durham Cathedral and Castle, a UNESCO World Heritage Site, offers an inspiring backdrop for intellectual pursuits and scholarly discussions.
-The city seamlessly blends medieval charm with modern vibrancy, offering an array of cozy cafes, traditional pubs, and scenic walking paths along the River Wear.
-Durham's welcoming atmosphere and its university's reputation for groundbreaking research make it an ideal location for hosting significant academic gatherings, such as the "Dark Matter Beyond the Weakly Interacting Particles" workshop.
-Attendees will not only engage in stimulating scientific discourse but also have the opportunity to experience the unique allure of this historic city.
+Oxford, a historic and dynamic city in the heart of England, is celebrated for its timeless architecture, intellectual heritage, and vibrant cultural scene.
+It is home to Oxford University, one of the world’s oldest and most prestigious institutions, renowned for its groundbreaking research and academic excellence.
+The university’s iconic collegiate system and historic landmarks, including the Radcliffe Camera, Bodleian Library, and Christ Church College, provide an inspiring setting for scholarly exploration and lively debate.
+The city effortlessly combines its rich history with modern vitality, offering a bustling array of bookshops, eclectic cafes, traditional pubs, and serene walks along the River Thames.
+Oxford’s welcoming atmosphere and its university’s global reputation make it a prime venue for hosting notable academic events like the "Dark Matter Beyond the Weakly Interacting Particles" workshop.
+Participants will engage in stimulating intellectual discussions while immersed in the unparalleled charm and legacy of this world-renowned city.